Oxeigns/Guard/README.md

 ## Manual Broadcast
 Only the owner can use `/broadcast <text>` (or reply to a message) to send an announcement to every group the bot is in.
 The Broadcast button in the control panel shows this instruction as well.

+### Tips
+- Give the bot administrator rights in your groups so it can delete messages and manage users.
+- Use `/start` or `/menu` in a group as an admin to open the settings panel.

 ## Notes
 The bot works entirely in polling mode and logs important events such as new users and group joins/leaves to the log group if provided.